Multiple Insufficient Funds Fees? PNC Under Investigation

 It’s for this reason that attorneys working with ClassAction.org have decided to handle this matter as a mass arbitration rather than a class action lawsuit.

-Wells Fargo is no stranger to controversy and legal action over its fees and overdraft practices.
-In 2009, the bank was named in multidistrict litigation (MDL) that would eventually accuse more than 30 lenders of manipulating the order of customers’ transactions to levy as many overdraft charges as possible.
+In 2009, Wells Fargo was named in multidistrict litigation (MDL) that would eventually accuse more than 30 lenders of manipulating the order of customers’ transactions to levy as many overdraft charges as possible.
 In that matter, Wells Fargo was able to enforce its arbitration clause.

 The bank had also previously been taken to task over claims it imposed excessive overdraft fees and violated a California law that protects consumers against fraudulent misrepresentations in a case that resulted in a $203 million payout.
 The Consumer Financial Protection Bureau (CFPB) also announced in December 2022 that Wells Fargo would need to pay more than $3.7 billion in fines and customer refunds to resolve claims of unfair and deceptive business practices, with more than $500 million going to those who paid improper monthly service fees, whose accounts were improperly frozen or closed, and who were charged improper overdraft fees.